Virgin America: Seating

 Main Cabin seats offered 32 in of pitch and were 17.7 in wide with power-ports and adjustable headrests.
 Following the merger with Alaska Airlines, Red mirrored Alaska's in-flight service by offering live satellite television, on-demand movies, on-demand television shows, and a selection of games for free.
 In aligning further with Alaska Airlines, all movies and content were free for all guests, regardless of cabin.
 Furthermore, in addition to the free beverage service, passengers could order more complimentary non-alcoholic beverages, or purchase snacks, meals, special-branded amenity kit, pillow/blanket, and alcoholic beverages from their seats via Red.
 Guests could also utilize GoGo for limited, but free messaging on certain platforms.

 Alaska Air Group had stated that as part of the reconfiguration, the Virgin America First Class seats would be removed and replaced with a different model to streamline the product with the Alaska Airlines product.
 The seats, while considered a downgrade from the current seats, would have only 41" of seat pitch, slightly more recline than the current Alaska Airlines 737 First Class product, retaining the Virgin America foot rests, and different placement of the powerports.
 The number of First Class seats would increase from 8 to 16 seats on the A321neo, and from eight to twelve seats on both the A319 and A320.

 Alaska also reconfigured the Virgin America Airbus fleet to include at least three rows of Main Cabin Select, which was a significant change as the current configuration included the emergency exit row (or second row in Airbus A320 fleet) as part of Main Cabin Select; these seats would now just be considered preferred seats/extra legroom after integration.

-In April 2020, in response to COVID-19 pandemic impacts, Alaska retired or indefinitely stored all aircraft that retained Virgin America interiors, and it is expected that none will fly for Alaska again.
+In April 2020, in response to COVID-19 pandemic impacts, Alaska indefinitely stored all aircraft that retained Virgin America interiors, and none had flown for Alaska again.